phpdev-uk/ansible-git-workshop/README.md

 }
 ```

-Make sure you destroy the VM afterwards by running:
+Make sure you destroy the VM afterwards by running the following command in
+the `test` directory (same location as `Vagrantfile`):

 ```
 vagrant destroy -f